Cheria-Bariarpur Assembly constituency

 Cheria-Bariarpur is an assembly constituency in Begusarai district in the Indian state of Bihar.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 141 Cheria Bariarpur Assembly constituency is composed of the following: Cheria-Bariarpur, Khodabandpur and Chaurahi community development blocks; Pahsara (West) and Maheshwara gram panchayats of Nawkothi CD Block.

 Cheria-Bariarpur Assembly constituency is part of No. 24 Begusarai (Lok Sabha constituency).
+The constituency is dominated by people belonging to Kushwaha caste.